python/devguide/motivations.rst

 -----------------

-The following core developers have chosen to provide additional details regarding their reasons for participating in the CPython core development
+The following core developers have chosen to provide additional details regarding their professional affiliations and (optionally) other reasons for participating in the CPython core development process:
-process:

 ..
 Entry guidelines:

    We use the "topic" directive rather than normal section headings in order to avoid creating entries in the main table of contents.

-   Topic headings should be in the form of "Name (Country)" to help give some indication as to the geographic dispersal of core developers.
+   Topic headings should be in the form of "Name (Country)" or "Name (Continent)" to help give some indication as to the geographic distribution of core developers.

    NOTE: The rest of these guidelines are highly provisional - we can evolve them as people add entries, and we decide on the style we like.
-I (Nick) made a best guess based on what I wanted to include, but it's hard to really tell how it looks with only one entry.
+The current iteration is based on feedback that the first version (which *required* coming up with a personal bio) was a bit excessive.

+   Minimal entries just include relevant professional affiliations, as follows:

+   .. topic:: <name> (<country/continent>)

+      * <company> (<role>)

-   Entries should be written as short third person biographies, rather than being written in first person.
+   Longer entries should be written as short third person biographies, rather than being written in first person (See existing entries for examples).

-   Entries should be maintained in alphabetical order by last name, or by first name (relative to other last names) if "last name" isn't a meaningful term for your name.
+   Entries should be maintained in alphabetical order by last name, or by name-as-written (relative to other last names) if "last name" isn't a meaningful term for your name.

    Include a "Personal site" bullet point with a link if you'd like to highlight a personal blog or other site.